 Chemo drugs attack cells that are dividing quickly, which is why they work against cancer cells.
 But other cells in the body, such as those in the bone marrow (where new blood cells are made), the lining of the mouth and intestines, and the hair follicles, also divide quickly.
 These cells are also likely to be affected by chemo, which can lead to side effects.

-Children seem to have an advantage over adults when it comes to chemotherapy.
-They tend to have less severe side effects from chemo than adults and often recover from side effects more quickly.
+Children tend to have less severe side effects from chemo than adults and often recover from side effects more quickly.
 This is why doctors can often give them higher doses of chemotherapy to kill the tumor.

 The side effects of chemotherapy depend on the type and dose of drugs given and the length of time they are taken.

-General side effects: General side effects of chemo drugs can include:
+General side effects: Side effects common to many chemo drugs include:

 - Hair loss